cada-network/become-a-cadan/README.md

 `uv python install`

-## `pyproject.toml`
+## Python projects

+Any project that you do in python will want to be in its own folder on your machine.
+I find it helpful to store these all in a folder called `code` folder in my home directory, as this is always very accessible.

-This is a file that contains all the information required for a project, including any third party dependencies, the compatible versions of python, etc.
+For each individual project, python uses a file called the `pyproject.toml` file that contains all the information required for a project.
+This includes things like the name / description of the project, the version(s) of python that it runs on, any third party dependencies, etc.

 The `uv sync` command will sync your environment with the `pyproject.toml` file (including downloading / installing dependencies).

-More info can be found [here](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/), but I wouldn't look too much into it.
+More info can be found [here](https://www.youtube.com/watch?v=QMY-OkckDwo), but I wouldn't look too much into it.
 It is mostly useful for keeping track of dependencies.

 ## Virtual environments

-Python is installed across our entire machine, but if we want to work on more than one python project, then we want to isolate our python environments so that they don't interfere with one another.
+When we install python, it is installed across our entire machine.
+But when we want to work on more than one python project, then it is important to isolate our python environments so that they don't interfere with one another.
-Therefore, we create a virtual environment for each project that we are working on.
+Therefore, we create what is called a 'virtual environment' for each project that we are working on.
 This will allow us to install packages in this environment only.